-- Application and transcript from all schools attended must be on file in the Enrollment Services office. - Applicants who do not have a high school diploma or HSE must make acceptable scores on the ACCUPLACER test. - 3.
+- Application and transcript from all schools attended must be on file in the Enrollment Services office. - Applicants who do not have a high school diploma or HSE must take the ACCUPLACER test and achieve the following scores: (Ability to Benefit) ATB Arithmatic 230, ATB Reading 233, ATB Writing 235. - 3.
 Applicants must be of legal working age (18) upon completion of program. - 4.
 Applicants must meet specific requirements under the program description.